-This guide will cover the optimal Marksmanship hunter shot rotation for level 90 in Mists of Pandaria.
+This guide will cover the optimal Marksmanship hunter shot rotation for level 100 in Warlords of Draenor.
 We’ll cover both single-target raid dps and AoE / 5-mans.

 Hunters no longer have any kind of fixed rotation like we did in the days of yore, instead we fire our shots in a priority system, making decisions as we play about whether to save up focus for the MM signature shot, or to burn focus before it caps out, and working in a host of shots all on different cooldowns.

 Unlike the other hunter specs, MM hunters use two different rotations.
 One during the first 20% of the fight and during Rapid Fire, while our Careful Aim buff is active, and a different rotation during the rest of the fight, when we aren’t benefiting from Careful Aim.
 For help understanding MM’s Mastery: Sniper Training, check out Delirium’s guide to Sniper Training here.

 Marksman MM Hunter Shot Priority During Careful Aim Range (Target is >80% health, and during Rapid Fire)

 While the boss is over 80% health the MM hunter shot rotation is benefiting enormously from Careful Aim.
 Because of this we totally ignore most of our shots in favor of the massively hard-hitting Aimed Shot crits.